xzuttz/efcore-buffer-flush/README.md

 # What is Entity Framework Buffer Flush

 This is an extension to the [Entity Framework Plus (and Extensions) library](https://entityframework-plus.net/), which can buffer changes locally, before persisting them in the database.
-Every EFPlus operation has a corresponding `Maybe` operation, which has a batch size.
-When the batch size is reached, the library will flush the internal cache and persist the changes.
+Every bulk operation has a corresponding `Maybe` operation, which has a batch size as parameter.
+When the batch size is reached, the library will flush the internal cache and persist the changes using the Entity Framework Plus (and Extensions) library.

 # BulkMergeMaybe